GMOD/Apollo/docs/Prerequisites.md

     -   Relational Database Management System [officially supported:
         PostgreSQL]
     -   Git
--   Perl prerequisites for WebApollo's authorization scripts
+-   Perl prerequisites:
-    -   Crypt::PBKDF2
-    -   DBI
-    -   DBD::Pg
+    -   Web Apollo will automatically try to install all perl-pre-requisites using install_jbrowse.sh
+    -   If you experience problems with this script, please review setup.log
 -   Data generation pipeline prerequisites (see [JBrowse prerequisites](http://gmod.org/wiki/JBrowse_Configuration_Guide "wikilink") for more information on its prerequisites)